Field Days Frequently Asked Questions

 Do I need to have experience with draft animals prior to coming to DAPFD?

-Complete beginners are very welcome.
-We recommend you take one of our beginner intensive courses on Friday October 3rd or join us for Saturday, October 4th if you’d like to see many different demonstrations and attend different workshops.
+Complete beginners are VERY welcome.
+We recommend you take one of our beginner intensive courses on Friday October 2nd, 2026 or join us for Saturday, October 3rd, 2026 if you’d like to see many different demonstrations and attend different workshops.

 We aim to offer enough diversity of information on Friday and Saturday that you could leave with at least a basic understanding of driving, training, farm and woods work, basic equipment, and hoof care.